 If you are required to submit a translation of juri-shomei to a country which is a member of Hague convention, there are several combinations as below.

-If you are required apostille only on a translation, X + S will be processed.
+If you are required to obtain Apostille only on a translation, X + S, that is only S, will be processed.

-If you are required apostille both on an original and a translation, Y + S will be processed.
+If you are required to obtain Apostille both on an original and a translation, Y + S will be processed.

-If you are required to get Apostille only on the original in Japanese, Y + P, that is only Y, will be processed.
+If you are required to obtain Apostille only on the original in Japanese, Y + P, that is only Y, will be processed.

 "Gyoseishoshi", literally translated Administrative Scrivener, is a registered specialist in documentation, officially qualified by laws in Japan.